StanDoherty/dita-migration-best-practices/README.md

 |Department<br />(11-50) |Formal training<br />2+ DITA IAs<br />1+ DITA toolsmiths |Some specialized DTDs<br />Some constraints<br />Some custom metadata<br />Extensive transform work<br />Some shared filtering conditions |SVN or GIT<br />DITA-compliant CCMS?|Some share topics<br />Some shared library elements<br />Some shared data with engineering |
 |Enterprise |51+ |333 |444 |555 |

-The following best practices focus on workgroup-class migrations.
-They are input to your migration planning process.
-Adapt and season to taste.

 ## Align your DITA migration goals to management priorities